Learn about TechWomen’s expansion to Chicago!

 What fields does STEM encompass?

-TechWomen strives to identify emerging women leaders in all fields of science, technology, engineering and mathematics (STEM) from Africa, Central and South Asia, and the Middle East.
+TechWomen strives to identify emerging women leaders in all fields of science, technology, engineering and mathematics (STEM) from Africa, Central and South Asia, the Middle East and Europe.
 The scope of fields in STEM, which the program encompasses, is broad.

 What is a TechWomen track?

-Each participant is asked to choose one of the following tracks based on her area of expertise and interest: biotechnology, green technology, information technology, internet, science and telecommunications.
+Each participant is asked to choose one of the following tracks based on her area of expertise and interest: biotechnology and health, green technology and sustainability, information technology (IT) and communication, science and engineering.
 This track becomes the basis for the professional programming that the Emerging Leader will participate in throughout the program.
 For details, please see Professional Development.

 What do you mean by 'emerging woman leader'?